Kolya9309/Kolya9309/README.md

-- 👋 Hi, I’m @Kolya9309 and i work as a product manager in local russian bank (albank.ru)
+- 👋 Hi, I’m @Kolya9309 and i work as a product manager in Eurasian bank (KZ)
 -
 - 👀 I’m interested in Data and product analytics
 - 🌱 I’m learning SQL and Python